-1.3 The Electromagnet shooting system

-The shooting system is based on an electromagnet with a high impulsive force.
+1.3 The Electromagnet shooting system After 2019 RoboCup Sydney, we improve the shooting system of NuBot.
+The shooting system is still based on an electromagnet with a high impulsive force.
 As depicted in Fig. 4, it consists of a solenoid, an electromagnet core, a shooting rod, a capacitor, and a DC motor.
-The shooting rod can be adjusted in height to allow for different shooting modes, namely lob shot and ground pass.
-Two modes are realized using the DC motor to pull the hinge of the shooting rod to different positions.
+The shooting rod can be adjusted in height to allow for two different shooting modes, namely lob shot and ground pass.
+In order to control the angle of the shooting more accurately, we use the screw rod mechanism to replace the previous design.
+Through a screw rod mechanism and belt driving mechanism, two modes can be realized by using the DC motor to pull the hinge of the shooting rod to different positions.
+Compared with the former system, the ground pass mode has a higher shooting rod position, resulting in a faster ground pass without jumps.
+The shooting procedure remains the same.
 Firstly, the electromagnet core is rearward located within the solenoid and the capacitor is charged.
 When the shooting action is activated, the rod will be adjusted according to the selected mode.
 Then the control circuit board will switch on the solenoid by discharging the capacitor, thus producing a strong electromagnetic force to push forward the rod.
 The rod then strikes the ball and delivers momentum to it.
 After the shooting is finished, the core will slide back to its initial position, and the capacitor will be recharged again for the next shooting action.
-In addition, we incline the electromagnet core can go back to the initial position more easily.
-Therefore, this system is simple yet capable of various shooting angles.

 Fig. 4.
-The electromagnet shooting system of the NuBot soccer robot.

-2 Industrial electrical system

-In recent years, the risk of the fierce collision between robots increased in the highly dynamic MSL competition.
+The former(a) and current(b) electromagnet shooting system of the NuBot soccer robot.
+2 Industrial electrical system In recent years, the risk of the fierce collision between robots increased in the highly dynamic MSL competition.
 To improve the real-time performance and robustness of our robot control system, we design our current electrical system using PC-based control technology as shown in Fig. 5.
 Due to steadily growing processing power, PC can work as an ideal platform for automation.
 It enables automation tasks to be performed through software without the dedicated hardware.
 All control system and visualization tasks can be carried out by a powerful central CPU and decentralized I/Os, thus the electrical system is highly scalable.
 For example, the limitations on the number of I/O modules, sensor modules and actuator modules are only dependent on the CPU processing power.
 In addition, the system employs the Ethernet-based fieldbus system EtherCAT and the TwinCAT system to realize high speed communication between industrial PC and the connected modules.
 Furthermore, the electrical system also realizes the effective utilization of high-performance multi-core processors.